Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Over/under insights

+- Miami has combined with its opponents to score more than 37.5 points in eight of 14 games this season.

-- Miami and its opponents have combined to put up more than 37.5 points in eight of 14 games this season.
+- New Orleans and its opponents have combined to score more than 37.5 points in 10 of 14 games this season.

+- The two teams combine to score 42.8 points per game, 5.3 more than the over/under in this contest.

+- The 42.7 points per game these two squads have allowed to opponents this season are 5.2 more than the 37.5 total in this contest.

 Dolphins stats and trends

-- The Dolphins have an against the spread record of 3-2 in their five games as a favorite of 2.5 points or more so far this season.
+- This season, the Dolphins have an ATS record of 3-2 in their five games as a favorite of 2.5 points or more.

-- Miami's games this year have gone over the total in six out of 14 opportunities (42.9%).
+- Miami's games this year have gone over the point total six times in 14 opportunities (42.9%).

-- The Dolphins average 20.4 points per game, the same number the Saints give up.
+- The Dolphins score the same number of points per game that the Saints allow (20.4).

-- Miami is 5-1 against the spread and 4-2 overall in games when it puts up more than 20.4 points.
+- Miami is 5-1 against the spread and 4-2 overall this season when the team records more than 20.4 points.

-- The Dolphins have turned the ball over 23 times this season, four more turnovers than the Saints have forced (19).
+- The Dolphins have turned the ball over four more times (23 total) than the Saints have forced a turnover (19) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Saints.